United Texas Bank

 Capital & Safety Analysis

-According to FDIC financial data, United Texas Bank holds a Tier 1 capital ratio of 0.00%.
-This falls below the 6% threshold regulators require, which may subject United Texas Bank to additional regulatory scrutiny.
+According to FDIC financial data, United Texas Bank holds a Tier 1 capital ratio of 14.48%.
+This exceeds the 8% threshold regulators consider "well-capitalized," meaning United Texas Bank has a strong buffer to absorb potential losses.

 Key Financial Metrics